lupyuen/lupyuen.github.io/src/arm.md

 # PinePhone Drivers and Apps

-TODO
+_Are there NuttX Drivers for PinePhone?_

-Here comes the hard part.
+Here comes the hard part: We'll have to __code the Nuttx Driver__ for each PinePhone component...

-No drivers?
-Well PinePhone comes bundled with a fixed set of peripherals...

 -   [__LCD Display / Touch Panel__](https://wiki.pine64.org/wiki/PinePhone_component_list#P.11_LCM/CTP)